Living with hearing loss can be quite an adjustment for you and your family. Sometimes it can even be dangerous.

 5. Have a Plan

 Know what you’ll do before an emergency strikes.
 Discuss it with others.
-If you plan to move into the basement during a tornado, make sure family knows where they’ll find you.
+If you plan to move into the basement during a tornado, make sure your family knows where they’ll find you.
 In case of a fire, plan a designated location that you’ll be outside the house.

 This way, if something were to go wrong and you became trapped, family and emergency personnel can act quickly to assist you.